2025 Xi'an Grand Prix: Semi-finals

 In the second semi-final, Murphy played Gary Wilson.
 Murphy won the first frame with a 91 break, but Wilson responded with breaks including 81 and a of 139 as he won three frames in a row to lead 3–1 at the mid-session interval.
 Murphy then made breaks including 81 and total clearances of 131 and 140 as he won four consecutive frames to lead 5–3.
 Wilson took frame nine with a 74 break, but Murphy made another total clearance of 141 in frame 10 to secure a 6–4 victory, his 13th consecutive win on the professional tour.
 In all, the match produced four breaks over 130 and four more breaks over 70.
 "This vein of form won't last forever but I am enjoying it," Murphy said afterwards.
 "I played well [at the 2025 English Open] in Brentwood, played well [at the 2025 British Open] in Cheltenham and I was delighted to lift the trophy.
 Here this week I've got another chance.
 But I have got one of the best of all time in my way and he will give me nothing."
 By reaching the final, Murphy ensured that he would re-enter the top 10 in the world rankings after the event and qualify for the 2025 Riyadh Season Snooker Championship in Saudi Arabia.

 Final

-Mark Williams (pictured in 2025) defeated Shaun Murphy to win his 27th ranking title.
-Aged 50 years and 206 days, he became the oldest ranking event winner.
+Mark Williams (pictured in 2025) defeated Shaun Murphy 10–3 to win his 27th ranking title.
+Aged 50 years and 206 days, he became the oldest ranking event winner, surpassing Ray Reardon.